mccallum-sean/mccallum-sean/README.md

 # Sean McCallum

-20+ years in high-stakes sales and operations – from building custom PCs in the early 2000s to closing vehicles, homes, and consistently ranking in the top 10% nationally (twice Circle of Excellence winner).
-I’ve managed P&L, led teams, and turned customer problems into long-term trust.
+20+ years in high-stakes sales and operations.
+From building custom PCs in the early 2000s to closing vehicles, homes, and consistently ranking in the top 10% nationally (twice Circle of Excellence winner).
+I’ve managed P&L, led teams, and turned customer problems into long term trust.

 **Strengths I bring (and am actively sharpening):**
 - Strong verbal & written communication – I can explain complex ideas simply (whether it’s a mortgage rate or a ransomware incident)